raspberrypilearning/cricket/en/step_4.md

 --- task ---

-Tell the player their 'team' is all out!
+Tell the player their 'team' is out.

 ```blocks3
 when I receive [wicket! v]